SamihaShahid/NEIVA/README.md

 ## Repository Structure

 The main branch contains the most recent data and files of NEIVA.
-There are four folders – Data, Source code, Tools and User Guide.
+There are four major folders – Data, Source code, Tools and User Guide.
 The User Guide/NEIVA_DataDictionary.pdf has documented description and functions of all folders and files.

 ## Getting started